hyosung11/Launch-School/journal.md

 16:11 Did two exercises with Laurent where he was driving the entire way and I was trying to keep up with his work.
 Good to watch him work.

 16:13 Time to do KSS with chalk today!

+20:18 After putting the kids to bed.
+I feel itchy and have put on calamine lotion.
+It's all over my body and my clothes.